bharathsudharsan/Optimized-One-vs-One-Algorithm/README.md

 4. B4 [nRF52840 Adafruit Feather](https://www.adafruit.com/product/4062): ARM Cortex-M4 @64MHz, 1MB Flash, 256KB SRAM.

 ## Opt-OVO Performance Evaluation

+For evaluation, we selected two multi-class datasets using which the Opt-OVO algorithm trains multi-class classifiers on B1-B4.
+For the first evaluation round, we use the same 64 features Handwritten Digits dataset.
+Here, we built 3 train sets of various class counts and sizes.
+For the first train set, we extract data fields corresponding to the handwritten digits 0 to 2 to build a 3 class train set of size 432.
+The second train set is of class count 5 (digits 0 to 4) and size 720.
+The last train set of size 1467 contains 10 classes (digits 0 to 9).
+In all the 3 train sets, each class is of the size 144.

+The second round of evaluation was performed using the 22 features Australian Sign Language signs dataset.
+Here, we built 8 train sets of different class counts and sizes.
+For the first train set, we extract data fields corresponding to the **alive, all** and **answer** Auslan signs.
+Hence, the first set is of class count 3 and size 75.
+The last set is of class count 50 and size 1250 since it contains data of 50 Auslan signs varying from **alive** to **more**.
+The in-between train sets contain class counts ranging from 3 to 50, with their corresponding train set size ranging from 0 to 1250.
+In all the 8 train sets, each class is of the size 25.

 We uploaded the *Opt-OVO* algorithm's C++ implementation on all boards.
 We then power on each board, connect them to a PC via the serial port to feed the training data, receive training time and classification accuracy from MCUs.
 The first 70% of data was used for training, the remaining 30% data for evaluation.
 When we instruct the board to train, *Opt-OVO* iteratively loads the data chunks and trains.
 Next, we load the test set, infer using the trained models to evaluate the MCU-trained classifiers.